 Breastfeeding Laws by State

-Good news for breastfeeding moms: Nearly every state (with the exception of Idaho) has laws that specifically allow women to breastfeed anywhere they’d like, in public or private.
-But while breastfeeding in public is legal, the 49 states with breastfeeding laws all have unique interpretations.
+Good news for breastfeeding moms: Every state has laws that establish a woman's right to nurse in public.
+Idaho was the last holdout to have breastfeeding protection laws on the books, but new legislation went into effect July 2018 that exempts breastfeeding mothers from indecent exposure and obscenity laws.
+But while public breastfeeding is now legal across the country, each state has a unique interpretation.
 Some focus exclusively on where you can breastfeed (i.e., anywhere), while others take the workplace and jury duty into consideration.
 Scroll down to find breastfeeding laws by state and learn what’s considered legal where you live.

 Alabama breastfeeding laws